Psychometric & Vocational Assessment Tests

 Are an important tool to ensure that people are employed in pursuits that match their IQ level.
 Rex and Margaret Knight wrote in 1959:

 “Intelligence tests are employed for many practical purposes.
 They are of great value to the vocational psychologist, as an aid to determining the type of occupation for which an individual is best fitted.
-Occupational success, of course, depends on many factors beside intelligence; it depends also on special aptitudes, attainments, physical qualities, interests and character traits.
+Occupational success, of course, depends on many factors besides intelligence; it depends also on special aptitudes, attainments, physical qualities, interests and character traits.
 But there are many occupations in which high intelligence is a prerequisite, though not a guarantee of success.
 A boy of no more than average intelligence who attempts to train for one of the higher professions is wasting his time.
 Conversely, where a person of high intelligence is employed in routine work, his talents are lost to the community, and he himself may suffer great unhappiness and frustration.
 In doubtful cases, an intelligence test may save years of misdirected effort.”

 It needs to be noted that intelligence and merit are not necessarily related.
-Adolf Hitler was a highly intelligent, but was a flawed ‘evil genius’, ultimately killing tens of millions.
-Intelligence is a potent tool for doing either evil or good, just as manual or social skills can be used for constructive of destructive purposes.
+Adolf Hitler was highly intelligent, but was a flawed ‘evil genius’, ultimately killing tens of millions.
+Intelligence is a potent tool for doing either evil or good, just as manual or social skills can be used for constructive or destructive purposes.

 Psychologist Cherie Curtis published an article in the Financial Review on 18th April 2005 making the following comments that confirm the value of standardised assessments in the recruitment selection process:

 “By including assessments in their recruitment tool kit, employers cast a net wider to include talented people working in different fields or with qualifications or skills outside the usual requirements.
-Employers are well advised to benchmark their own organisation culture and the predominant values of employees, and then assess candidates against the measures to accurately identify those with a good fit.
+Employers are well-advised to benchmark their own organisational culture and the predominant values of employees, and then assess candidates against the measures to accurately identify those with a good fit.
 Appropriate assessment can also be applied to determine a candidate’s cognitive ability …work preference or job fit profiling to assess how well they may work with others.”